 Economies are flexible and we have overcome serious recessions in the past.
 We have seen the decline of major industries, like steel, but new industries and replace them over time (even if service sector jobs have more insecurity than former full time manufacturing jobs).
 Even if there was an exodus of banks to Europe (and there is no guarantee this will happen), London’s economy would be resilient to overcome this structural change.

 Low global tariffs.
 Even if the UK loses full access to the Single Market, WTO rules on trade mean tariffs are much lower than in the 1970s.
-There is a vested interest for Europe maintaining good trading relations with UK (despite political pressures to make UK suffer to discourage more countries leaving EU) therefore, there is a case to say UK will be able to continue good trading relations.
+There is a vested interest for Europe maintaining good trading relations with the UK (despite political pressures to make UK suffer to discourage more countries leaving EU) therefore, there is a case to say the UK will be able to continue good trading relations.

 Inward investment will continue to some extent despite leaving Single Market.

 The UK is not in a strong position.
-Even without Brexit the economy was relatively weak, and unbalanced – relying too much on consumer spending and running a persistent trade deficit.
+Even without Brexit, the economy was relatively weak, and unbalanced – relying too much on consumer spending and running a persistent trade deficit.
 With the UK likely to reject a full Single Market approach (to have controls on immigration) it is hard to see that not affecting the attractiveness of the UK as a place for inward investment.
 In the short term uncertainty as we debate best way forward will also have some kind of negative impact on investment, spending and economic growth.
-There is a possibility of a real negative multiplier effect with initial falls in spending causing knock on effects in both UK and Europe.
+There is a possibility of a real negative multiplier effect with initial falls in spending causing knock-on effects in both UK and Europe.

 However, on the other hand, it is important not to get carried away with worse case scenarios.
 The Bank of England has proved it is very willing to intervene and avoid the worse of any fall in demand.
 Economies are resilient and seemingly very bad situations have also provided new opportunities.
 But, the fundamental point is that no one fully knows.
 Brexit is a real step into the unknown and how it will play out is hard to predict with uncertainty.
-But, at the moment, it is really hard to see anything but some kind of economic shock in both short term and medium term.
+But, at the moment, it is really hard to see anything but some kind of economic shock in both short-term and medium term.